ksv-muralidhar/export_csv_excel_to_mongodb/readme.md

-Import CSV and Excel files into MongoDB
+Export CSV and Excel files to MongoDB